 If a member of staff feels a pupil needs ‘time out’ they can send the child to The Base.
 The adult completes a referral slip briefly explaining the reason why.

-Alternatively the child may ask for ‘time out’ if they feel unable to stay in the classroom for any reason.
+Alternatively the child may ask for ‘time out’ if they feel unable to stay in the classroom or on the playground for any reason.
 Again, the teacher will send the referral slip with the child.

 We aim to ensure that children are always accompanied to The Base by either an adult or a trusted classmate.
 By making sure the child is always with someone, we hope to help the child feel they are never alone.